aws-quickstart/cdk-eks-blueprints/docs/teams.md

 ```
 The `PlatformTeam` class does the following:

- - registers IAM users for admin access to the cluster (`kubectl` and console)
+ - Registers IAM users for administrator access to the cluster (Kubectl and console).
- - registers an existing role (or create a new role) for cluster access with trust relationship with the provided/created role
+ - Registers an existing role (or creates a new role) for cluster access with trust a relationship with the provided or created role.

-To reduce verbosity for some of the use cases, such as for platform teams, when in reality the use case is simply to enable admin cluster access for a specific role the blueprint provides support for add-hoc team creation as well.
-For example:
+To reduce verbosity for some use cases, such as for platform teams, the following use case enables administrator cluster access for a specific role, and the blueprint provides add-hoc support for creating teams:

 ```typescript
 const adminTeam = new PlatformTeam( {